wehlutyk/thesis/content/4-discussion.md

 any seemingly minor detail of the dynamics of an interaction may (or may not) become extremely important if for some reason the participants are sensitive to it in one way or another, and rely on it for instance to resolve a tension.
 In particular, the simplifications that can occur when symbolically encoding utterances for use in Relevance Theory can neglect aspects of meaningful interactions which turn out to be essential ingredients.
 A reconstruction that starts from simpler interactions, such as the one encouraged by the enactive standpoint, is more likely to pick up on such ingredients.
-As noted previously, the problem here is the extreme complexity of interactions and contextual situations, which the enactive approach tackles by starting from simpler (but, crucially, always meaningful) interactions, and by using the language and tools of dynamical systems theory [see for instance @beer_dynamical_2000;-@beer_dynamical_2014].
+As noted previously, the problem here is the extreme complexity of interactions and contextual situations, which the Enactive approach tackles by starting from simpler (but, crucially, always meaningful) interactions, and by using the language and tools of dynamical systems theory [see for instance @beer_dynamical_2000;-@beer_dynamical_2014].
 A second point related to the "anything can matter" intuition is that the coordination of interacting organisms that is necessary to achieve dynamical coupling can rely on a diversity of dimensions: while interacting organisms need to have comparable dynamics to make it possible for an actual coupling to emerge in their interaction, different dimensions of the dynamics are eligible to that role at different levels of interactive normativity.
 For instance, coupling in perceptual crossing experiments is likely to emerge only when the subjects make movements of comparable magnitude at the sub-second timescale.